IBM/conditional-parallel-coordinates/README.md

 | deselectOthersOnLineSelect | bool | true | When user selects line, other lines are deselected automatically. | v1.0.0 |

 ### Acknowledgements
-* The term *Conditional* has been thrown out by Hendrik Strobelt, after my complaint in the hallways of IBM Research about "Nested Parallel Coordinates" already being taken hostage by some related but different discovery.
+* The term *Conditional* has been borrowed from Hendrik Strobelt, after my complaint in the hallways of IBM Research about "Nested Parallel Coordinates" already being taken hostage by some related but different discovery.
 Clearly, "Conditional" was the term I was looking for.
 * Deadline of the VIS 2019 submission was also the wedding date of Loraine Franke-Weidele.
 I am exhilarated for her having allowed me